eleblanc-ai/SweetPea/README.md

 # Create web applications with SweetPea
 SweetPea is a tiny web development kit.
 It provides a basic client-server framework that any developer can use to create dynamic web applications.
+SweetPea is intended for prototyping, learning, and having fun with web applications.
 It includes:

 * A core website for your user interface
 * A core server for your back-end functionality